 Best Restaurants in Naples & the Amalfi Coast

-However, please don’t be fooled into believing that this part of Italy only means pizza (which are, incidentally, amazing!) and Limoncello; Naples, in particular, supports a very diverse and vibrant food scene, with several Neapolitan Michelin-starred chefs winning awards globally for the inventiveness of their cuisine.
+However, please don’t be fooled into believing that this part of Italy only means pizza (which are, incidentally, amazing!) and Limoncello.
+Naples, in particular, supports a very diverse and vibrant food scene, with several Neapolitan Michelin-starred chefs winning awards globally for the inventiveness of their cuisine.
 For a start, Campanian produce is grown on rich volcanic soils, ripening some of Italy’s most stunning fruits and vegetables, including the San Marzano tomatoes, basil, garlic, citrus fruits, and aubergine.
 It is home to dishes of global renown, like the classic tomato sauce, macaroni, and pizza.
 And then there is buffalo mozzarella, a vital ingredient in the Insalata Caprese, a light salad of mozzarella, basil, and tomato, ever so simple and all the more delicious for it!
 And, of course, an abundance of freshly caught fish and shellfish can be found in most kitchens, including red snapper, turbot, dover sole, brill, sea-bream, and john dory.

 Address: Via dei Tribunali, 32, Naples, Campania, 80138

 No self-respecting guide to restaurants in Naples can omit pizza, a source of immense comfort and pleasure to foodies worldwide.
-For this is the singularly most wonderful thing about pizza; everybody loves it, from students to food snobs.
+This is the singularly most wonderful thing about pizza; everybody loves it, from students to food snobs.
 It reaches its pinnacle in Naples and particularly in Sorbillo, a family run collection of pizzerias that have been wowing tourists and locals for many years.
 Expect to join a long queue in high season and at weekends and order what the locals do: either a pizza Napoletana marinara (San Marzano tomatoes from Vesuvius’ slopes, garlic, oregano, and olive oil) or the pizza Napoletana Margherita DOC – a bit more expensive because of the use of fresh buffalo mozzarella.
-The pizzas, simply put are both enormous and utterly delicious.
+The pizzas, simply put, are both enormous and utterly delicious.
 Not to mention dirt cheap.

 Address: Via Monte di Dio 77/78, Naples

-Intimate, old-fashioned and delightful, this family-run restaurant has been attracting discerning gourmets since the 1970s, who today arrive in ever-greater numbers to sample some of the best pasta and meat dishes in Naples.
+Intimate, old-fashioned, and delightful, this family-run restaurant has been attracting discerning gourmets since the 1970s, who today arrive in ever-greater numbers to sample some of the best pasta and meat dishes in Naples.
 Offering a welcome break from the ubiquitous pizza and grilled fish options, Amici Meie is full of warm Italian charm, not least from the hospitable owners and friendly staff.
 It was started by the now-deceased Amedeo Baldini in 1977 and is today run by his children, Dora, Renato, and Lucia.
 They pride themselves on serving robust, hearty Neapolitan fare, with lots of grilled meat dishes in addition to the incredible pasta offering – we love the signature pasta with an aubergine and gorgonzola sauce.
-But the homely atmosphere belies a serious and passionate approach to traditional cuisine and locally made products, to which the wine list will attest.
-It is one of Naples’s largest, most diverse and keenly priced lists, with fantastic local vintages of Greco di Tufo in addition to options from further afield.
+But the homely atmosphere belies a profound and passionate approach to traditional cuisine and locally made products, to which the wine list will attest.
+It is one of Naples’s largest, most diverse, and keenly priced lists, with fantastic local vintages of Greco di Tufo in addition to options from further afield.
 A must-visit destination for any foodie on a culinary journey through Naples.

 Il Comandante Hotel Romeo